Dominica Travel Guide: Explore the Nature Island of the Caribbean [in 2023]

 Dominica

-Located in the Lesser Antilles of the Caribbean, Dominica is one of the few remaining hidden gems of the Caribbean.
-No, this isn’t the Dominican Republic – Dominica is an independent country, lush and mountainous, largely still untouched despite a recent flurry of travel awards bringing some much-deserved attention to this island paradise.
+No, this isn’t the Dominican Republic – the island of Dominica is an independent country located in the Lesser Antilles of the Caribbean.
+Incredibly lush and mountainous, Dominica is largely untouched, despite a recent flurry of travel awards bringing some much-deserved attention to this island paradise.

-Off-shore volcanic craters and mountains have made Dominica island one of the world’s best destinations for diving according to PADI.
-Certification courses in sleepy fishing villages like Soufriere are also incredibly affordable, with plenty of visitors traveling from across the world to experience these reefs for the first time.
+Off-shore volcanic craters and mountains have made Dominica island one of the world’s best destinations for diving, according to the experts at PADI.
+Certification courses in sleepy fishing villages like Soufriere are also incredibly affordable; plenty of visitors travel from across the world to experience these reefs for the first time.

 While Dominica has so much to see and do, the most intoxicating part of a visit to the island is relishing the laid-back atmosphere and untouched natural beauty.
 So much of the Caribbean nowadays is far too built-up and touristy, but you won’t find an ounce of that in Dominica.
 We had many of the most popular attractions of Dominica totally to ourselves.